Celtic harp: Characteristics and function

-In construction, the Irish and Scottish harp may, in general, be considered as one.
-A characteristic feature is the metal strings.
-Historical sources mention various types of wire, including brass and iron, and some scholars also argue for the use of silver and gold.
-The wires were attached to a massive soundbox typically carved from a single log, commonly of willow, although other woods including alder and poplar have been identified in extant harps.
-This harp also had a reinforced curved pillar and a substantial neck, flanked with thick brass cheek bands.
-The strings, usually played with the fingernails, produced a brilliant ringing sound.
+Two experts in this field, John Bannerman and Micheal Newton, agree that, by the 1500s, the most common Celtic harp strings are made of brass.
+Historical sources don't seem to mention the strings' gauge or materials, other than references to a very low-quality and simply-made brass, often contemporarily called "red brass."
+Modern-day experiments on stringing a Celtic harp include testing of more exotic and custom materials including copper alloys, silver, and gold.
+Other experiments include more easily obtainable materials, including softer iron, as well as yellow and red brass.
+The strings attach to a soundbox, typically carved from a single log, commonly of willow, although other woods, including alder and poplar, have been identified in extant harps.
+The Celtic harp also had a reinforced curved pillar and a substantial neck, flanked with thick brass cheek bands.
+The strings are plucked with long fingernails.
 This type of harp is also unique amongst single row triangular harps in that the first two strings tuned in the middle of the gamut were set to the same pitch.

 Components

 The names of the components of the cláirseach were as follows:

 The corr had a brass strap nailed to each side, pierced by tapered brass tuning pins.
 The treble end had a tenon which fitted into the top of the com (soundbox).
 On a low-headed harp the corr was morticed at the bass end to receive a tenon on the lámhchrann; on a high-headed harp this tenon fitted into a mortice on the back of the lámhchrann.